dotnet/docs/docs/standard/base-types/how-to-pad-a-number-with-leading-zeros.md

 ---
-title: "How to: Pad a Number with Leading Zeros | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017"
+title: "How to: Pad a Number with Leading Zeros" ms.custom: "" ms.date: "03/30/2017"
 ms.prod: ".net"